 Moreover, we use this model to calculate the based groupoid of paths between two points.
 We prove that this groupoid is actually equivalent to a topological space.

 Using our description of the path groupoid, we provide an explicit characterization for a homotopy between two generalized maps, as well as a definition for orbifold fibrations.
-The path-loop morphism of a groupoid from its based path groupoid, is a groupoid fibration in this context.
+We prove that the evaluation map is both a groupoid homotopy and a groupoid fibration.

 We organize the paper in the following manner.
 In Section 2 we present some basic definitions and constructions for topological groupoids.
 We define translation groupoids and introduce the bicategory of translation groupoids resulting from inverting the essential equivalences.
-Section 3 is devoted to the construction of the free path groupoid.
+Section 3 introduces the model for orbifolds as groupoids that gives the setting for the construction of the path groupoid in the next section.
+Section 4 is devoted to the construction of the free path groupoid.
 We give here an explicit equivalence between all models for the path groupoid.
-We provide also in this section a detailed description of the based path and loop groupoids.
-Section 4 concerns the characterization of the homotopy between generalized maps.
-In section 5 we provide a definition of groupoid fibration and prove that the relevant morphisms involving the various path groupoids are groupoid fibrations.
+We prove that this construction is functorial and invariant under Morita equivalence.
+Section 5 provides a detailed description of the based path and loop groupoids and describe some examples.
+Section 6 concerns the characterization of the homotopy between generalized maps.
+In section 7 we provide a definition of groupoid fibration and prove that the evaluation morphism is a groupoid fibration.